 The template can track any expenses made based on the date.

 This dashboard is fully automated and displays key reports and metrics needed for manufacturing inventories and sales.

 The current status of products and raw materials and status on the inventories.

 This also includes, accounts receivables (from customers) and payables (due to suppliers) and also the corresponding ageing report.

 For a given start and end date duration, this gives a snapshot of product sales and raw material manufactured report; the stocktaking variances as quantities and variance amounts, along with profits as shown:

 Important sale and purchase metrics are provided per month along with the monthly trend chart for a chosen metric.

 Sort the top and bottom-performing products based on various metrics like quantity, amount or margin.

 This shows how each product has performed (i.e the sale trend) which can further aid in choosing whether the product actually drives profits.

-Here, you can get a quick view of each of your partners’ performance based on quantity in sales or purchases.
-You can also see the top performing customers and suppliers based on sale and value (amount), respectively.
+Here, you can get a quick view of each of your partners’ performance based on the quantity of sales, purchases, and stocktaking variances.
+You can also see the top-performing customers and suppliers based on sales and value (amount), respectively.